nwdong/spring-example-mvc/README.md

 - in STS, from project context menu, select “Run As -> Spring Boot App” (it contains Embedded Tomcat server)

-- run from java command (make sure to use the war file with original extension)
+- run from command (make sure to use the war file without original extension, the original one doesn't have self-contained server)

 - deploy to web server (in STS, from project context menu, select “Run As -> Run on Server”)